This content was reviewed by our licensed insurance agent, Michelle Schenker.

 Per-incident deductibles can be more challenging to budget for because you don’t know how often your dog will need to be seen by the vet.
 And for each new condition a vet sees your dog, you should expect to pay an incident deductible.

-Trupanion is the only pet insurance provider we review that has a per-incident deductible.
-However, once you’ve paid the deductible for a condition, it is covered over the pet’s lifetime as long as you have continuous coverage from Trupanion.
+Trupanion and Nationwide are the only pet insurance providers we review that have per-incident deductibles.
+However, once you’ve paid the deductible for a condition, it is covered over the pet’s lifetime as long as you have continuous coverage from the provider.

-The table below shows how the claims process would work for a pet with a $500 annual deductible who visits the vet three times in one policy year.
+The table below shows how the claims process would work for a pet with a $100 per incident deductible who visits the vet three times in one policy year.